Bertg/thingsinabucket.com/_posts/2015-05-27-hash_default_proc.md

 That looks a lot better already! 🎉

+Ruby will evaluate the code in the block when a key is missing.
+This makes it great tool for these types of lookups, or as a quick in memory cache.

 In [last weeks post](/2015/05/20/pocs_and_brackets) we saw that we can call procs using brackets.
 When those operations become expensive, we can just wrap it with a Hash without changing our client code.

 {% highlight ruby %}